daffainfo/ctf-writeup/Tenable CTF 2023/Bad Waf No Donut/README.md

 > I made a simple little backdoor into my network to test some things.
 Let me know if you find any problems with it.

 ## About the Challenge
-We have been given a very simple website without any source code, here is the preview of the website
+We were given a very simple website without any source code, here is the preview of the website

 ![Alt text](images/image.png)